sstarzh/vnfmanager/docs/review.rst

 - **Login to BIG-IQ TMUI and ensure "regkeys" licenses are present and unexpired**
 .. image:: images/lic.png

+.. warning:: Wait at least 5 minutes to allow Openstack Services to come up before running the script

 - **xRDP to jumphost and run "run_this_first.sh" script**